 To protect the environment and prevent these negative effects, it is essential to dispose of cooking oil properly.
 This includes recycling it through designated collection centers or repurposing it for other uses, such as biodiesel production or composting.

-See also How to cook a half pork loin
+See also How to cook pink salmon in a can and rice

 In conclusion, understanding the environmental impact of improper oil disposal emphasizes the need for responsible practices.
 By taking appropriate measures to dispose of cooking oil, we can help protect water sources, soil, and overall ecosystem health.